sandeepb20/twitter_bot/README.md

 2. Give command `python3 main.py` to run the program

 ### Working
-Program randomly selects 3 different lines of body, any 3 tags and 3 hashtags to create a tweet posts.
+Program randomly select 3 different lines of body, any 3 tags and 3 hashtags to create a tweet post.
 After authenticating your keys this will post `n` tweets on your account's feed.<br>
 Here `n` is taken as user input.
 ### Sample Output
 ...